 Law360 has published an in-depth profile on Lieff Cabraser Heimann & Bernstein LLP after previously recognizing the firm as a 2019 Class Action Group of the Year.
 Law360’s piece highlights Lieff Cabraser’s commitment to battling moneyed corporations on behalf of consumers and winning big.

-As noted by Elizabeth Cabraser, a founding partner at Lieff Cabraser and chair of its personal injury practice group, class actions have always taken precedence at the firm.
+As noted by Elizabeth Cabraser, a partner at Lieff Cabraser and chair of its personal injury practice group, class actions have always taken precedence at the firm.
 Cabraser said the number of class actions the firm handles far outnumbers its individually brought lawsuits, and the firm has long aimed to support the everyday person.

 “We believe in class actions as plaintiff empowerment actions, and we always have.
 We don’t see class actions as impersonal.”
 Cabraser said.